hjyssg/ShiguReader/Readme_Env_Setup.md

 # It is nice to have, but is fine without it

 # For Mac and *nix, install 7zip by your own
-# If you are Mac user live in China, remember use http proxy
+# If you are a Mac user who lives in China, remember use http proxy
 # https://www.logcg.com/archives/1617.html

 # Clone the repository or download